 Brilliance and Sparkle

-Moissanite has a refractive index from 2.65 – 2.69, which is higher than a diamond.
+The brilliance of moissanites and diamonds is different.
+Moissanite has refractive index of 2.65 to 2.69, which is higher than that of a diamond (2.417 to 2.419).
 The rainbow flashes emitted by moissanites are beloved by many people, but others feel that moissanite’s colourful and intense brilliance is too much, especially in sunlight.

-Price is one of the top reasons that moissanite may be preferred.
-Moissanite is a lot cheaper and it costs about one-tenth of the price of similar a diamond.
+Price is one of the top reasons why moissanite may be preferred.
+Moissanite is a lot more affordable, and it costs about one-tenth of the price of a similar diamond.

 While this factor may seem appealing, it is essential to realize that the appearance, quality and features of diamonds and moissanites are significantly different.
 Besides, moissanites weigh approximately 15% less than diamonds, meaning an accurate price comparison is not virtually possible.